BookIt for Forms - Chatbot Integration with Hubspot - Smart Booking Link

 let botMessage = `https://app.leandata.com/r/${btoa(beginningString + encodedParamsString)}`;

-// Your Bot will return the message "Hello World" and proceed to the default next module.
+// Your Bot will return the booking link and proceed to the default next module.

 const responseJson = {